hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-set-up-credentials-to-authenticate-container-registry-in-hpe-greenlake-for-containers.md

   Warning  Failed     <invalid>                      kubelet, k8s-cfe-demo-cluster-worker-67f75-24jmj.glhc-hpe.local  Error: ImagePullBackOff
   Normal   Pulling    <invalid> (x2 over <invalid>)  kubelet, k8s-cfe-demo-cluster-worker-67f75-24jmj.glhc-hpe.local  Pulling image "nginx"
 ```
-The above issue is caused by recent [Docker policy changes for downloading images](https://docs.docker.com/docker-hub/download-rate-limit/).  example uses a private registry in Docker Hub.
+The above issue is caused by recent [Docker policy changes for downloading images](https://docs.docker.com/docker-hub/download-rate-limit/).
+In particular, for anonymous users, the image download rate limit is set to 100 pulls per 6 hours per IP address.
+No matter who starts creating a new application from Docker image, the Kubernetes cluster downloads the image as an anonymous user, which counts toward the new rate limit on the same gateway host IP.
+Gvien that other developers are using the same Kubernetes cluster, together with many ArgoCD jobs configured to run in the backend, the limit can be eventually reached and the `ErrimagePull` message pops up.

+This article
 ## Prerequirements

 You need to have the following credentials of your personal Docker subscription or a paid Docker subscription: